By submitting media to the gallery, the submitter:

-Assures the editors of the gallery that they own the image, the image is in public domain, or they have permission from the owner to submit the image to the gallery.
+Assures the editors of the gallery that they own the media, the media is in public domain, or they have permission from the owner to submit the media to the gallery.

-and sell packages of selected images to generate revenue to maintain the image gallery.
-The images within these packages will only be allowed to be used for educational purposes.
+and sell packages of selected media to generate revenue to maintain the image gallery.
+The media within these packages will only be allowed to be used for educational purposes.

-May choose to place the image in the public domain or they may specify that the name of their choice must always appear as a credit whenever the image is used.
+May choose to place the media in the public domain or they may specify that the name of their choice must always appear as a credit whenever the media is used.
 These